AdobeDocs/cc-everywhere/src/pages/guides/concepts/client-based-entitlement-onboarding.md

   - Token refresh
   - Business registration
   - Infrastructure setup
-title: Generate Image Module Client-Based Entitlement
+title: Generate Image Module Partner-Based Usage
-description: Complete onboarding guide for implementing client-based entitlement with Adobe SDK integration.
+description: Complete onboarding guide for implementing Partner-based usage with Adobe SDK integration.
 Learn how to set up backend services, configure OAuth authentication, implement token management, and integrate with Adobe's Generate Image Module through secure service endpoints.
 contributors:
   - https://github.com/nimithajalal
   - https://github.com/undavide
 noIndex: true
 ---

-# Generate Image Module: Client-Based Entitlement
+# Generate Image Module: Partner-based Usage

 ## Overview

-This guide will walk you through the process of onboarding as a partner to use the Generate Image Module with client-based entitlement.
+This guide will walk you through the process of onboarding as a partner to use the Generate Image Module with Partner-based Usage.
 This integration allows you to provide Firefly Services credits directly to your users through your application.
 By the end of this onboarding, you'll have a fully configured environment that supports embedded SDK client functionality with Firefly Services integration.

 ## Implementation Requirements

-To implement client-based entitlement, you need to set up three main components:
+To implement Partner-Based usage, you need to set up three main components:

   ![Implementation Architecture Overview](./img/Client-based-entitlement.png)
-  *Diagram showing the implementation requirements and architecture components for client-based entitlement*
+  *Diagram showing the implementation requirements and architecture components for partner-based usage*

 ### Business Requirements